zhang-chenfeng/SauceFinder/README.md

 - [x] Image preview
 - [x] Display tags correctly
 - [ ] Balance GUI
-- [ ] Another thread so the gui doesn't freeze if your internet sucks
+- [ ] data fetch on a seperate thread so the gui doesn't freeze if your internet sucks
 - [ ] full image previews maybe
 - [ ] downloading & saving?